imperva/terraform-provider-incapsula/website/docs/r/application_delivery.html.markdown

 * `error_ssl_failed`- (Optional) The HTML template for 'Unable to establish SSL connection' error. $TITLE$ and $BODY$ placeholders are required.
 Set empty value to return to default.
 * `error_deny_and_captcha`- (Optional) The HTML template for 'Initial connection denied - CAPTCHA required' error. $TITLE$ and $BODY$ placeholders are required.
 Set empty value to return to default.
 * `error_no_ssl_config`- (Optional) The HTML template for 'Site not configured for SSL' error. $TITLE$ and $BODY$ placeholders are required.
 Set empty value to return to default.
+* `error_abp_identification_failed`- (Optional) The HTML template for 'ABP identification failed' error.
+Only HTML elements located inside the body tag are supported.
+Set empty value to return to default.

 ## Attributes Reference